-Michael Elkin is the managing partner of Winston & Strawn’s New York office and chair of the firm’s copyright, entertainment & digital media practice.
+Michael Elkin is the managing partner of Winston & Strawn’s New York office and chair of the firm’s copyright, entertainment, and digital media practice.
 Our copyright practice was referenced prominently in the 2014 IP Litigation Department of the Year review by The American Lawyer and Mr. Elkin was specifically recognized for his handling of leading digital media cases in the entertainment space.
 He is a widely recognized trial lawyer who has earned two “Litigator of the Week” honors from The American Lawyer from his successful defense in two separate “bet-the-industry” digital media copyright disputes involving the streaming of motion picture, television, and music properties.
 Notably, one of his recent successes was featured by The American Lawyer Litigation Daily as one of the “IP Wins Worth Bragging About in 2013.”

 Mr. Elkin and his core team have collectively tried more than 100 cases to verdict, including disputes involving major entertainment and digital media companies, representing the defense of billions of dollars in liability and the recovery of massive awards for our clients.
 Clients are impressed by how he “combines great technical skills with the ability to present to a judge, jury or deposition and do it superbly” (Chambers USA).
 This winning experience has made him the go-to litigator in new media law in the country (The American Lawyer) and the go-to attorney in digital copyright cases (Chambers USA).
 Mr. Elkin’s new media work also earned him an “Intellectual Property MVP” recognition by Law360 in 2012, which noted that his “outcomes frequently test the boundaries of the nascent new media environment.”
 His December 2011 appellate victory for client Veoh Networks in a series of cases involving the Digital Millennium Copyright Act (DMCA) was selected by Corporate Counsel as one of the “10 Biggest IP Litigation Wins of 2011.”